kartikeysingh6/kartik_python/README.md

 # PYTHON PROJECT for EVERYONE 😄

 This is open-source Python repository feel free to upload your own python projects, don't forget to star and fork this repository.
-Highly recommended to use for new contibutors during Hacktoberfest 2021
+Highly recommended to use for new contibutors during Hacktoberfest 2022

 ## Contribution Guidelines

 Contributions are always welcome!

 1. Make sure your project achieves some objective.
-2. It should not contain explicit content or offensive words
+2. The project should not contain explicit content or offensive words
-3. Make sure it does not uses resources of computer than it is expected
+3. Make sure your code/project does not uses resources of a computer more than it is expected
-4. Explain as much as you can about what it does
+4. Explain as much as you can about what your project does

 ## Give Feedback